Global Minimum Standard for Maternity Leave

 “All women should receive the support they need as new mothers, regardless of where they are in the world.
 Having a global maternity standard at Shell is not only the right thing to do, but it also makes business sense.
 It makes us more attractive to women seeking jobs, and means they stay with us for longer.”

-An important step towards gender balance
+Another step towards gender balance

-Our new maternity framework adds to the ways in which we are actively working to maintain our position as a leading employer of top talent.
+Our maternity framework adds to the ways in which we are actively working to maintain our position as a leading employer of top talent.

 External research shows that longer maternity leave positively impacts health for both mothers and children, and also supports earning power continuity for women.
 It’s no wonder that it also benefits companies by supporting attraction and retention efforts.